2nd Combat Engineer Regiment (Australia): World War I

 The Defence Act (1903) precluded the deployment of Militia units outside Australian territory.
 To support British forces during World War I, the Australian government was required to raise an all-volunteer force for overseas service, known as the Australian Imperial Force (AIF; known later as the First AIF).
 The 4th Field Company was raised in New South Wales and renamed the 7th Field Company (7 Fd Coy) on 20 September 1915.
 The first parties from the company departed Sydney November or December 1915 on HMAT Suffolk, followed by several groups of reinforcements over the next few years.

 Assigned to the 2nd Division, the company served in Egypt and France during World War I, where it saw action in the Battle of the Somme, Menin Road and the Hindenburg Line.
 Key roles undertaken by engineers during the war included field construction, signalling, obstacle breaching, tunnelling and mining, and river crossing and bridging tasks.

 The company's final war diary entry was made in April 1919 just prior to their repatriation to Australia.
 It returned to Australia and disbanded on 23 May 1919.
-There are 77 entries for members of the company on the Australian War Memorial's Roll of Honour listing personnel who lost their lives while serving with the company.
+There are 77 entries for members of the company on the Australian War Memorial's Roll of Honour listing personnel who died while serving with the company.
 At least 480 personnel are believed to have served with the company during the war.